Matthew-Maclean/part-dir/readme.md

 - suffix `m` or `mb`: in megabytes
 - suffix `g` or `gb`: in gigabytes

+`recurse`: If this flag is set, `part-dir` will also split up sub-directories.

 `<packing>`: The packing option, higher levels may reduce the number of parts, and make part sizes closer the the maximum.
 Levels: